-Redeemable preferred shares have been reclassified as equity pursuant to the shareholder vote conducted on 23rd October 2023.
+Redeemable preferred shares have been reclassified as equity pursuant to the shareholder vote conducted on 23rd October 2023 (note 6(a)).

-(iii) Distributions & Dividends
+(iii) Distributions and dividends:

 Distributions on redeemable preferred shares that are classified as liabilities are recognized in the Statement of Income and Comprehensive Income.